chiragsankhe/java-DSA-/interview_questions.md

-## What is Java?
+## 1. What is Java?
 ```
-Java is a high-level programming language that was developed by James Gosling in the year 1982.
+1. Java is a high-level, object-oriented programming language.

-It is based on the principles of object-oriented programming and can be used to develop large-scale applications
++ It's platform-independent — write once, run anywhere using JVM.

++ Java is used for web, mobile (Android), desktop, and enterprise apps.

++ It supports OOP principles like inheritance, polymorphism, etc.

++ Java code is compiled to bytecode (.class) and run by the JVM.
 ```
 ## 2  Why is Java a platform independent language?
 ```